PhilStollery/philstollery.github.io/_posts/2019-01-12-you-must-use-bundler-2-or-greater-with-this-lockfile.md

 The Gemfile.lock had this line at the bottom:

-BUNDLED WITH
+BUNDLED WITH<br/>
    2.0.1

-So what was wrong I was building with Bundler 2.
-The problem is I was building with Bundler 2, but Netlify build servers are currently using 1.17.1.
-So gem uninstall bundler and use:
+So what was wrong, I was building my site with Bundler 2.

+The problem was I was building with Bundler 2, but Netlify build servers are currently using **1.17.1**.
+Thus Netlify build servers are currently out of date.
+So on my machine the fix is to run gem uninstall bundler and then use:

 gem install -v 1.17.1

-Delete the Gemfile.lock, and re-run bindler install.
+Delete the Gemfile.lock, and re-run bundler install.
 You should now have this in the Gemfile.lock:

-BUNDLED WITH
+BUNDLED WITH<br/>
    1.17.2

 Push to GitHub and the build should work.